You can choose a minimum of 5 days, up

 of other baby animals are possible subjects during this brief period

-I am an authorized and licensed Yellowstone National Park Tour Guide and have
+I am an authorized and licensed Yellowstone National Park Tour Guide.
+This safari is limited to 8 photographers.

 The bottom line is Yellowstone delivers the greatest wildlife